lextm/jekyll-theme-chirpy/_posts/2012-7-8-how-to-use-antlr-on-net-part-ii.md

 # JDK and ANTLRWorks (optional but recommended)

-If you haven’t watched the video clips I mentioned in part I, please watch them before moving on.
+If you haven't watched the video clips I mentioned in part I, please watch them before moving on.
 If you have watched, I assume you have downloaded and installed JDK from Oracle, and have ANTLRWorks somewhere on your system,

 http://antlr.org/download.html